 Many schools ask Firecracker to deeply integrate with their curriculum.
 Alignment provides three benefits.
 For students: a clear list of topics that are being taught in their lectures chronologically.
 For faculty: in-depth reporting on student performance across each of their courses and clerkships.
 For both: the ability for faculty to focus on teaching only what they feel is important in class while showing students that what they're learning is relevant to the boards.

-Firecracker can assess student performance through a series of formative quizzes, summative exams, or board diagnostic exams.
+Firecracker can assess student performance through a series of formative quizzes or board diagnostic exams.
 Each day, 3,000+ board-style questions and 200,000+ single-order questions are answered on Firecracker, allowing us to ensure item difficulty and discrimination.
 Any of these can be used by faculty, in addition to mixing in their own sets of questions, which can be sequestered by course or class year.

 Validated Board Exam Outcomes Year After Year